 Table of contents

-What is data driven content marketing?
+Understanding data driven content marketing

 Content marketing is an essential part of modern business.
 In fact, 72% of marketers agree that it increases engagement and as many say it boosts leads too.
 But there are ways to ensure the content you create meets the needs of your audience base.